lfost42/franchise/README.md

 # Franchise Planner

+Calculates which two locations among a list of franchises are furthest apart, used to determine which areas should be considered for expansion.
 An exercise in geolocation, csv parsing, and logging.
-A franchise owner must determine the locations that are furthest apart so they may strategize which areas require more stores.

 ![My App](./app.png)

-## Overview

-This project culminates the C# segment of the Software Engineering course at True Coders (https://truecoders.io).

-The coding challenge was to use a csv file of approximately 300 Taco Bell locations and determine which two are furthest apart from one another.

 ## Experiments and Plans